The application period for firefighter is now closed.

 Firefighter applicants must be US citizens, 18 or older and have completed high school (HSED, GED or equivalent from a high school or home school recognized by the Wisconsin Department of Education) at the time of application.
 Applicants that receive a conditional employment offer letter will need to have a valid Wisconsin driver’s license at the time of hire in 2018.
-Adults who meet the above requirements can complete an application here during the application period, or contact a recruiter to have their name added to our mailing list or sign up for text message alerts below.
+Adults who meet the above requirements can add to our mailing list or sign up for text message alerts below.

 How do I become a Milwaukee Firefighter?